FLAMEGPU/FLAMEGPU2/examples/python_boids_spatial3D_wrapped_native/README.md

 # Python Boids example

 This FLAME GPU 2 example uses the `pyflamegpu` library.
 It uses Spatial 3D messaging to demonstrate communication over a fixed radius.
 The agent function behaviour is specified using ["Agent Python"](https://docs.flamegpu.com/guide/agent-functions/defining-agent-functions.html) a subset of Python which is translated to C++ and compiled just in time.
+The environment in this example is wrapped.
+Agents will communicate over boundaries and teleport to form a continuous torus environment.

 # Running the example